 In making this suggestion that POD may not be the only way to satisfying FEO, I am taking issue with the account of these issues that has been developed by Samuel Freeman.
-On Freeman's view, achieving FEO entails that there exist "real opportunities for all income classes to control capital and their means of production."
-On Freeman's interpretation of FEO, therefore, citizens of all socioeconomic classes (hence: all citizens) must possess a real (ongoing) opportunity to control productive capital.
-If this were to be so, then the role of type-(i) policies (for the dispersal of productive capital) in safeguarding FEO would be clear.
+On Freeman's view, achieving FEO entails that there exist "real opportunities for all income classes to control capital and their means of production."14 On Freeman's interpretation of FEO, therefore, citizens of all socioeconomic classes (hence: all citizens) must possess a real (ongoing) opportunity to control productive capital.
+If this were to be so, then the role of type-(1) policies (for the dispersal of productive capital) in safeguarding FEO would be clear.

-However, Freeman's account appears to depart significantly from Rawls's own view with regard to what is meant by an "opportunity."
-What is claimed under Rawls's FEO is simply that the likelihood of any particular individual belonging to any particular socioeconomic class should be a function of their effort and ability and not of "their social class of origin."
+However, Freeman's account appears to be guilty of a degree of unclarity in what is meant by an 'opportunity'.
+What is claimed under Rawls's FEO is simply that the likelihood of any particular individual belonging to any particular socioeconomic class should be a function of their effort and ability and not of "their social class of origin" (my italics) (JF, 44).
 The opportunities that Rawls's principle of FEO ranges over are thus the opportunities of individuals with given social backgrounds to come to membership of any of the full range of socioeconomic positions or social classes.
 They are, so to speak, diachronic opportunities enjoyed by individuals, regardless of their initial social background.
-This is a different idea to that involved in Freeman's use of the term "opportunities," which he uses to describe the (synchronic) powers and capacities possessed by individuals once they have already come to occupy a particular social position.
+This is a wholly different idea to that involved in Freeman's use of the term "opportunities", which he uses to describe the powers and capacities possessed by individuals once they have already come to occupy a particular social position.